2021 Detroit Lions season: Week 6: vs. Cincinnati Bengals

 In week 6, the Lions hosted the Cincinnati Bengals.
 The Bengals opened the scoring in the first quarter via a 24-yard touchdown pass from Joe Burrow to Chris Evans.
 The Bengals extended their lead in the second quarter via a 38-yard field goal by Evan McPherson, making the score 10–0 in favor of Cincinnati at half-time.
 The Bengals added 10 points in the third quarter via a 40-yard touchdown pass from Burrow to Joe Mixon and a 40-yard field goal by McPherson.
 The Bengals extended their lead in the fourth quarter via a two-yard touchdown pass from Burrow to C. J. Uzomah.
 The Lions finally got on the board via a 35-yard field goal Austin Seibert.
 The teams exchanged touchdowns, first a seven-yard touchdown pass from Brandon Allen to Auden Tate for the Bengals, then a one-yard touchdown run from D'Andre Swift and a two-point conversion pass from Jared Goff to Amon-Ra St. Brown for the Lions, making the final score 34–11 in favor of Cincinnati.
 With the loss, the Lions fell to 0–6 to start the season for the first time since 2008 when they finished the season 0–16.
 With the Jaguars' first win over the Dolphins earlier in the day, the Lions became the NFL's lone winless team.
+The Lions once again failed to beat the Bengals, not having done so since 1992, and extended their losing streak against them to 7 games.